 - Don't let your blood pressure get to high.

 - Unfortunately irregular heartbeat, murmurs etc. cause turbulence of blood flow increasing risk of blood clot forming.
 Active steps are necessary when this condition is present.

 - No smoking ...that goes what further explanation.

 - Eating well and smaller amounts as we age.

 - Stroke symptoms should be considered a medical emergency.
 The quicker emergency medical care is implemented the better the outcome.
 Minutes are crucial.

-There is a lot of information on this topic from many sources and I would like to only add that the basically the same as discussed above apply to Heart disease as well.
-Yes there are genetic and generalized stress (emotional) variables.
+There is a lot of information on this topic from many sources and I would like to basically add to the discussion:

 - Mouth/Dental Hygiene is often an overlooked factor.
 Gum disease is often high on the list for sources of chronic inflammation contributing significantly to heart disease via systemic arterial inflammation resulting in plaguing and arterial blockage.